-Market conditions may mean that your CFD on an equity is closed at a less favourable price, which could significantly impact how much you get back.
-We may close your open CFD contract if you do not maintain the minimum margin that is required, if you are in debt to SFL, or if you contravene market regulations.
+Volatility makes cryptocurrencies a particularly risky market to speculate on.
+Its price can shift significantly and suddenly and since the cryptocurrency market operates around the clock, this is liable to happen any time of day.
+Market conditions may mean that your CFD trade is closed at a less favourable price, which could significantly impact how much you get back.
+We may close your open CFD contract if you do not maintain the minimum margin that is required, if you are in debt to SEL, or if you contravene market regulations.
 This process may be automated.
 This product does not include any protection from future market performance, so you could lose some or all of your investment.
 If we are not able to pay you what is owed, you could lose your entire investment.
 However, you may benefit from a consumer protection scheme (see "what happens if we are unable to pay you").
 The indicator shown above does not consider this protection.